amoruno/singIST-reproducibility/README.md

 # singIST-reproducibility
 ![gabst_01dic](https://github.com/user-attachments/assets/0d36443d-007f-423b-ae75-64bb1a3e23c2)
-This repository includes R scripts to reproduce all steps of singIST, including information from figures and tables from the original paper (bioRxiv, 2024). singIST is a method for comparative single-cell transcriptomics between disease models and humans, which provides explainable and quantiative insights into single-cell transcriptomics alignment.
+This repository includes R scripts to reproduce all steps of singIST, including information from figures and tables from the original paper (bioRxiv, 2024). singIST is a method for comparative single-cell transcriptomics between disease models and humans, which provides explainable and quantitative insights into single-cell transcriptomics alignment.

 ## Table of Contents